6 Money Saving Gardening Tips

 Remove the cloches when the threat of cold weather ceases, or when the plants get too big for the cloche.

-Money Saving Gardening Tip #2 - Use Small Plastic Pots with Lids as Slug Traps for your Garden
+Tip #2 - Use Small Plastic Pots With Lids as Slug Traps for Your Garden

 It's easy to make Slug Traps instead of buying them